normseth/ci-demo/doc/readme.md

 How I implement these tenets can vary, but a good place to start is by mapping the constraints.

 CI nodes need:
+* Jenkins authentication keypair
 * Login credential to access slave node
 * Code checkout credential(s)
 * Provider credential to launch integration test nodes
 * Login credential to access integration test nodes
+* The data bag encryption secret (only so it can be communicated to test nodes)

 Test nodes need:
 * Service credentials for the software they run
 * Service credentials for external services they call (i.e. any services not controlled by the CI pipeline).
 * Code deployment credential(s)
+* Data bag decryption secret

 My layout is such that, for any given "stack", or grouping of CI nodes and target environment:
-* Chef Server holds the secrets in a vault.
+* Chef Server holds the CI node secrets in a vault.
+Note that a chef server may hold multiple vaults, encrypted to different sets of nodes.
-* The secrets in the vault include those listed above for CI nodes, plus a data bag key that can be sent to the test nodes.
-* A chef server may hold multiple vaults, i.e. one per environment.
 * For each vault, the chef server also holds an encrypted data bag.
+The data bag holds the secrets used by test nodes.
 * CI clusters (master-slave pairings) may support multiple environments, isolated by Jenkins and OS credentials and authorization; or be dedicated to a single environment.

 In terms of a process: